orue/ubuntu-server-configuration/install-git.md

 ### .gitconfig

-Here is a `.gitconfig` file example, for copy to the server, run the following command on the terminal.
+Here is a [.gitconfig](https://github.com/orue/ubuntu-server-configuration/blob/main/.gitconfig) file example, for copy to the server, alternately the following command will copy the file your home directory.

 ```sh
 curl -fsSL https://raw.githubusercontent.com/orue/ubuntu-server-configuration/main/.gitconfig -o ~/.gitconfig
 ```

-**Note**: Don't Forget to Customize:
+**Note**: Don't Forget to customize the file after copy:

 1 .
 Update your information: